 For advice contact technical@rampagingchariots.org.uk Please describe your problem and supply as much detail as possible about the symptoms.

 - a.
 State whether you have checked the board for solder bridges, components in correct place and correct component orientation. - b.
-State which numbered steps above you have completed with the voltage values obtained. - c.
-State which steps gave unexpected or confusing results with the voltage values if applicable.
+State which numbered steps above you have completed. - c.
+State which steps gave unexpected or confusing results.